Angelfire/velocidadescape/content/js/how-to-automate-github-profile-readme-automatically.md

 [Here is my repo](https://github.com/Angelfire/Angelfire), there you can find my NodeJS script and my Github Workflow.

-If you have any question, if you can help me with my script and my Github Action, please, dont' hesitate and let me know!.
+If you have any question, if you can help me with my script and my Github Action, please, don't hesitate and let me know!.